ArchipelagoMW/Archipelago/worlds/lufia2ac/docs/en_Lufia II Ancient Cave.md

 - Randomize enemy movement patterns, enemy sprites, and which enemy types can appear at which floor numbers
 - Option to make shops appear in the cave so that you have a way to spend your hard-earned gold
 - Option to shuffle your party members and/or capsule monsters into the multiworld, meaning that someone will have to find them in order to unlock them for you to use.
-While cave diving, you can add newly unlocked members to your party by using the character items from your inventory
+While cave diving, you can add or remove unlocked party members by using the character items from your inventory

 ###### Quality of life: